UST-QuAntiL/latex-renderer/README.md

 Export formats are:
 * pdf: returns a PDF document that contains a cutout of the rendered content.
-* fullPdf: returns a PDF document that contains the rendered content on ISO A4 pages.
 * png: returns a PNG that contains the cutout of the rendered content.
 * svg: returns a SVG that contains the cutout of the rendered content.
-* svgz: returns a zipped SVG that contains the cutout of the rendered content.
+* fullPdf: returns a PDF document that contains the rendered content on ISO A4 pages.

 Example:
 ``\begin{quantikz}